Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 6. Error Categorization & Compliance Observability

 Not all failures are rate limits.
 Production pipelines must distinguish between transient throttling, authentication drift, and payload validation errors.
-Misclassifying a 401 Unauthorized as a 429 will waste retry budgets and delay compliance reporting.
+Misclassifying a 401 Unauthorized as a 429 wastes retry budgets and delays compliance reporting.

 if status_code == 429: